tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 approaches to continue working.
 For example, in managed enterprise settings, one approach may be to disable ECH entirely and for client implementations to honor this request.
 Another approach may be to intercept and decrypt client TLS connections.
-The feasibility of alternative solutions specific to individual deployments.
+The feasibility of alternative solutions is specific to individual deployments.

 # Compliance Requirements {#compliance}